t1/kub-ee/README.md

-# Meta-Deployer
+# Kub-EE

 Manage the applications on multiple Java EE clusters.

-Status: Experimental

-When we gain more speed, we might reach something that would justify a rename to `kubern-ee`.

 ## User Journey

 1. Tom is responsible for a pool of JBoss machines and the applications running there. _(done)_
-1. He deploys nginx and the Meta-Deployer on a machine that acts as a load balancer (LB). _(done)_
+1. He deploys nginx and the Kub-EE on a machine that acts as a load balancer (LB). _(done)_
 1. He deploys [The Deployer](https://github.com/t1/deployer) on the other JBoss machines and
-    * configures the clusters, slots, nodes, and stages in the Meta-Deployer, or _(done)_
+    * configures the clusters, slots, nodes, and stages in the Kub-EE, or _(done)_
-    * configures The Deployers to report to the Meta-Deployer instance, including their stage. _(todo)_
+    * configures The Deployers to report to the Kub-EE instance, including their stage. _(todo)_
-1. He browses to the Meta-Deployer and sees a matrix like this:
+1. He browses to the Kub-EE and sees a matrix like this:
 <table>
  <tbody>
   <tr>